It bothered James Roche that his 39-year-old girlfriend had a past sexual relationship with 73-year-old Ronald Evans, according to state police.

 Both defendants have criminal pasts.
 Crawford was found guilty of animal cruelty for docking the tails of kittens, piercing them and marketing them as “Gothic kittens” in 2009.
 She also has been arrested on charges of theft, burglary and possession of drug paraphernalia and had two drunk driving arrests in 2013, according to court records.

-Roche had a warrant for his arrest after failing to respond to a summary citation for public drunkenness that alleged he walked down a road and through people’s fields and properties, visibly intoxicated, carrying a rifle and alarming residents to the point that they called police on March 24.
+Roche had a warrant for his arrest after failing to respond to a summary citation accusing him of walking down a road and through people’s fields and properties, visibly intoxicated, carrying a rifle and alarming residents to the point that they called police on March 24, according to a summary complaint citing him with public drunkenness.